W17 Sailing Panel 1W17 Sailing Panel 2W17 Sailing Panel 3

 Some great pictures were taken of the W17 powered up but I can't get those until next weekend.
 Once I have something, I will email them for you to see.

-So now I can finally get to finishing the boat, put on the spray deflector and the proper mainsheet track.
+So now I can finally get to finishing the boat, put on the spray nets and the proper mainsheet track.
 We will finish the boat for display and I now plan to enter race her in a big race in Feb 2011.
 200 nautical miles over 5 days island hopping.
 So do you want to be the crew or the skipper? ;-)

 Still lots to learn about the boat but I'm now already dreaming of a racing version … a W17R.
 Composite construction perhaps and bigger sails.
 We can build it the same way as the plywood version but would be lighter.